Do you want to learn how to paint with gouache?

 How To Paint With Gouache

-When starting out with any new painting medium, it’s good to start off with basic painting and building up from there.
-If you’re a complete beginner to gouache, I recommend getting used to the painting medium by experimenting on a piece of paper, and seeing how you get on.
+When beginning on your gouache journey, start with a basic painting and build from there.
+If you’re a complete beginner, I recommend getting used to the painting medium by experimenting on a piece of paper and seeing how you get on.
 Use a limited palette with these suggestions by not using all colours under the sun.

 Here’s other things for you to experiment with: